Our Location

 Vaccine to protect against Dengue?

-There is a vaccine in use in Europe called QDenga – it is used for persons 4-60 years ago, residing long term in a Dengue risk country and who have already had one attack of dengu.
+There is a vaccine in use in Europe called QDenga – it is used for persons 4-60 years ago, residing long term in a Dengue risk country and who have already had one attack of dengue.
 The goal is to prevent those vaccinated from developing the severe dengue that occurs after the second attack.

 One Response to “Dengue – Day biting Mosquitoes”